CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-16-biased-branches.md

   0.01 │     ↑ jmpq   1de
 ```

 Code that is unlikely to be executed is often moved away from the hot path to avoid pollution of the instruction cache and decoded stream buffer which caches decoded micro-ops.
+You will also typically see the prioritized side of the branch moved to the not-taken side of the branch.
+We can find the following excerpt from the Intel Software Optimization Manual:

+- "Even though this BPU mechanism generally eliminates the penalty for taken branches, software
+should still regard taken branches as consuming more resources than do not-taken branches."

+If we look at the [Instruction Table book](https://www.agner.org/optimize/instruction_tables.pdf) from Agner Fog, we can see that predicted taken branches can be scheduled to two ports (0 and 6), and predicted taken branches can only be scheduled to one port (6).

 ## Final Thoughts